Research Article

 Conceptualization: Ngoc Tran Bich.

-Research: Loc Nguyen Tran Mai, Thao Nguyen Thi Ngoc, Ngoc Tran Bich, Phu Thien Truong
+Loc Nguyen Tran Mai, Thao Nguyen Thi Ngoc, Ngoc Tran Bich, Phu Thien

 Supervision: Phu Thien Truong, Dat Ngo Quoc.